From Data to Dollars - How AI Transforms Supply Chain Finance

 As a participant you will learn from the knowledge and experience of our high-level speakers coming from leading industries as well as hear about the latest research on the topic, introduced by the host Prof. Dr. David Wuttke, Assistant Professor for Supply Chain Management at the TUM Campus Heilbronn.

-In the past, we have hosted networking events with 150+ participants including managers and executives of manufacturing firms, banks, SCF providers, as well as researchers and students.
+In the past, we have hosted this event with 150+ participants including managers and executives of manufacturing firms, banks, SCF providers, as well as researchers and students.

 You will receive the access data to our online event 1 week before the Supply Chain Finance Hub takes place.